U.S. Department of Transportation

 Washington, DC 20590

-The Goals and Measurement Plan sections of the FHWA Strategic Plan were revised in March 2015 to reflect changes and updates since the original document was released in December 2008.
+The section titled FHWA’s Future Operating Environment was revised in July 2016 to reflect changes and updates since the original document was released in December 2008.
 For more information, please contact the Strategic Management Team, Office of Transportation Policy Studies at 202-366-9070 or submit your questions and comments here.

 The agency's strategic goals are stated below.
 The associated long-term objectives are described in the Goals section of the Plan.